neams-th-coe/cardinal/doc/content/start.md

 ./contrib/moose/scripts/update_and_rebuild_libmesh.sh
 ```

+To troubleshoot the PETSc or libMesh install, please consult our [PETSc and libMesh troubleshooting](petsc_libmesh.md) page.
 If you want to check the PETSc install, you can
 [run the PETSc tests](petsc.md).
-If you run into problems while building PETSc or libMesh, the issue is almost always
-at the MOOSE level, and not specific to Cardinal.
-We recommend posting your problem directly
-to the [MOOSE discussions page](https://github.com/idaholab/moose/discussions) or to
-the MOOSE Slack.

 !alert tip
 Building libMesh can be time consuming.
 You only need to build libMesh